PyCoder601/PyCoder601/README.md

 ## 💫 Hi There:
-Hi, my full name is Roméo Zafimanoela Mahavotsy, but I go by Roméo Manoela on social platforms, it's shorter and easier to remember.
+My full name is Roméo Zafimanoela Mahavotsy, but I go by Roméo Manoela on social platforms, it's shorter and easier to remember.
 I'm a full-stack developer with a focus on Python/ML and TypeScript.
 In my free time, I solve problems on LeetCode and explore Java.
 Leetcode: https://leetcode.com/u/romeomanoela

 ## 🌐 Socials: